tmolteno/TART/software/containers/calibration_server/README.md

 ## Docker Usage

 The easiest way to build this is to use docker.
-To build the container type
+To build the container type:

     sh build.sh